elmarputz/class-bookstore-angular-24/README.md

 ## Setup
 * run `docker compose up` on first run to install angular and all necessary libraries
 * this will take some time until all node modules are downloaded
+* Angular will be installed in the folder `bookstore`, which is a subfolder to the working directory

 ## Launch dev environment
 * launching project with `docker compose up -d`